Summary

 - Impaired growth or excessive resorption of the atrial septa in utero leads to atrial septal defects (absent atrial septa tissue).

-- Typically a low-pressure, low-volume, minor left-to-right shunt (therefore, patients are asymptomatic)
+- Typically a low-pressure, low-volume, minor left-to-right shunt (therefore, patients are usually asymptomatic)

 - ASD → oxygenated blood shunting from LA to RA → ↑ O2 saturation in the RA → ↑ O2 saturation in RV and pulmonary artery